WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ??? info "Basic Concepts to Understand Variants"
     The source facet gives the name of the model and the variant facet represents each member of an ensemble for a given source.
 It can also be called the “ripf” identifier (“r” for realization, “i” for initialization, “p” for physics, and “f” for forcing).

-A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
-It is an assessment of the models participating in the CMIP7 Assessment Fast Track (AFT).
+A useful tool to evaluate the models is the [Rapid Evaluation Framework (REF)][https://dashboard.climate-ref.org].
+It is an evaluation of the models participating in CMIP6 and the CMIP7 Assessment Fast Track (AFT).

 ### 3.2.
 Experiment and Activity